-The high integration of LTM4638 makes the PCB board layout very simple and easy.
+The high integration of LTM4657 makes the PCB board layout very simple and easy.
 However, to optimize its electrical and thermal performance, some layout considerations are still necessary.

-- Use large PCB copper areas for high current paths, including $V{\rm IN},$ GND and $V{\rm OUT}.$ It helps to minimize the PCB conduction loss and thermal stress. - Place high frequency ceramic input and output capacitors next to the $V{\text{IN}},$ PGND and V{OUT} pins to minimize high frequency noise. - Place a dedicated power ground layer underneath the unit.
+- Use large PCB copper areas for high current paths, including $V{\rm IN},$ GND and $V{\rm OUT}.$ It helps to minimize the PCB conduction loss and thermal stress. - Place high frequency ceramic input and output capacitors next to the $V{\rm IN},$ PGND and $V{\rm OUT}$ pins to minimize high frequency noise. - Place a dedicated power ground layer underneath the unit. - To minimize the via conduction loss and reduce module thermal stress, use multiple vias for interconnection between top layer and other power layers.

-- To minimize the via conduction loss and reduce module thermal stress, use multiple vias for interconnection between top layer and other power layers. - Do not put via directly on the pad, unless they are capped or plated over. - Use a separated SGND ground copper area for components connected to signal pins.
-Connect the SGND to GND underneath the unit. - Bring out test points on the signal pins for monitoring. - Keep separation between CLKIN, CLKOUT and FREQ pin traces to minimize possibility of noise due to crosstalk between these signals.
+- Do not put via directly on the pad, unless they are capped or plated over. - Bring out test points on the signal pins for monitoring. - Keep separation between CLKIN, CLKOUT and FREQ pin traces to minimize possibility of noise due to cross-talk between these signals.